labsyspharm/vae-paper/README.md

 ```

-To browse the Jupyter notebooks, change directories to the `src` folder and activate Jupyter Lab with the following command:
+To browse the notebooks, change directories to the `src` folder and activate Jupyter Lab:
 ```bash
 jupyter lab

 ```
 Notebooks are pre-populated with output cells for ease of review.
-To re-run the notebooks or explore multiplex images displayed in the Napari image viewer by some notebooks, input data must first be downloaded from our public Amazon S3 bucket (instructions are provided in the section below).
+To re-run notebooks or explore multiplex images displayed in the Napari image viewer by some notebooks the `input` data must first be downloaded from our public Amazon S3 bucket (instructions are provided in the section below).

 ---

 ## Downloading input data files
- To re-run the Jupyter notebooks, [input data](s3://lsp-public-data/baker-2025-vae/) must first be downloaded from our public Amazon S3 bucket into the the top-level directory of the cloned vae-paper GitHub repository.
-This is acheived by running the `download.py` script located in the `src` folder from the top-level of the vae-paper repository.
-In addition to the required input data, this script will also download a folder containing precomputed output files as a reference (`output_reference`):
+ To re-run the Jupyter notebooks, [`input` data](s3://lsp-public-data/baker-2025-vae/) must first be downloaded from our public Amazon S3 bucket into the the top-level directory of the cloned repository by running the `download.py` script located in the `src` folder from the top-level of the repository.
+In addition to the required data, this script will also download a folder containing precomputed output files for at-a-glance ease of reference (`output_reference`):
 ```bash
 # from the top-level directory of the cloned vae-paper GitHub repository
 python src/download.py